The Book of Changes as a Mirror of the Mind: The Evolution of the Zhouyi (周易) in China and Beyond

 The most influential early commentaries on the Changes were the so-called Ten Wings (十翼), which came to be officially incorporated into the “basic text” (本文) of the Yijing in 136 B.C.E.
 Of these, the two-part “Great Commentary” (大傳; aka 繫辭傳) assumed particular importance.
 Attributed (erroneously) by most scholars to Confucius, this prestigious text provided the foundations for Chinese metaphysics for the next two thousand years or so.
 The other “wings” explicated the Changes in more narrow ways (see below).

-By the Yuan dynasty (1279-1368), more than seven hundred different scholarly approaches had come to be identified with the document.[12]
-Not surprisingly, Confucians found Confucian meanings in the Changes,[13] Daoists found Daoist meanings in it,[14] and Buddhists found Buddhist meanings in it.[15]
-Thus, the great Qing scholar, Huang Zongxi (黃宗羲; 1610-1695) observed, “The nine traditions of philosophy and the hundred schools of thought have all used [the Changes] to promote their own theories.[16]
-But the sharp lines often drawn by Chinese and Western scholars to delineate academic lineages () and schools () of this sort tend to blur on closer examination.[17]
-Thus, one of the principal arguments in Fathoming the Cosmos and Ordering the World is that the categories to which Chinese thinkers have traditionally been consigned are generally too narrow to accommodate the full range and richness of their ideas.[18]
+By the Yuan dynasty (1279-1368), more than seven hundred different scholarly approaches had come to be identified with the document.
+Not surprisingly, Confucians found Confucian meanings in the Changes, Daoists found Daoist meanings in it, and Buddhists found Buddhist meanings in it.
+Thus, the great Qing scholar, Huang Zongxi (黃宗羲; 1610-1695) observed, “The nine traditions of philosophy and the hundred schools of thought have all used [the Changes] to promote their own theories.
+But the sharp lines often drawn by Chinese and Western scholars to delineate academic lineages (宗) and schools (派) of this sort tend to blur on closer examination.
+Thus, one of the principal arguments in Fathoming the Cosmos and Ordering the World is that the categories to which Chinese thinkers have traditionally been consigned are generally too narrow to accommodate the full range and richness of their ideas.

 II.
-Some Chinese Perspectives on the Changes: The Gen Hexagram
+Some Chinese Perspectives on the Changes: The Gen 艮 Hexagram

-For a few examples of the way a single hexagram might be employed and interpreted, either in the course of divination or in the process of consultation, let us discuss briefly, and from the standpoint of its historical “evolution,” Gen (#52 in the received order; #9 in the Mawangdui 馬王堆 sequence[19])variously translated by modern scholars as Mountain, Restraint, Keeping Still, Bound, Stabilizing, Limited, Immobile, Steadiness, etc.[20] I have chosen this hexagram in part because in the past a number of Chinese scholars have considered it to capture the essence of the Yijing, and also because it seems to have been widely appealing not only to Confucians, but to Buddhists and Daoists as well.
+For a few examples of the way a single hexagram might be employed and interpreted, either in the course of divination or in the process of consultation, let us discuss briefly, and from the standpoint of its historical “evolution,” Gen 艮(#52 in the received order; #9 in the Mawangdui 馬王堆 sequence)—variously translated by modern scholars as Mountain, Restraint, Keeping Still, Bound, Stabilizing, Limited, Immobile, Steadiness, etc. I have chosen this hexagram in part because in the past a number of Chinese scholars have considered it to capture the essence of the Yijing, and also because it seems to have been widely appealing not only to Confucians, but to Buddhists and Daoists as well.

-Here is what one early Zhou dynasty understanding of the Judgment () and the individual line statements of Gen might have been, indicating the extraordinarily wide range of interpretive possibilities presented by the basic text of any hexagram:
+Here is what one early Zhou dynasty understanding of the Judgment (彖) and the individual line statements of Gen might have been, indicating the extraordinarily wide range of interpretive possibilities presented by the basic text of any hexagram:

-Judgment: If one cleaves [here gen serves as a loan word for ken, “to open up”] the back [of a sacrificial victim] he will not get hold of the womb [lit. body]; if one goes into the courtyard he will not see the person.
-There will be no misfortune. (艮其背不獲其身行其庭不見旡咎)
+Judgment: If one cleaves [here gen serves as a loan word for ken, 墾 “to open up”] the back [of a sacrificial victim] he will not get hold of the womb [lit. body]; if one goes into the courtyard he will not see the person.
+There will be no misfortune. (艮其背,不獲其身,行其庭,不見其人。旡咎。)

 Line 1: Cleave the feet.
 There will be no misfortune.
-Favorable in a long-range determination. (艮其趾無咎利永貞)
+Favorable in a long-range determination. (艮其趾,無咎,利永貞。)

 Line 2: Cleave the lower legs, but don't remove the bone marrow.
-His heart is not pleased. (艮其腓不拯其隨其心不快)
+His heart is not pleased. (艮其腓,不拯其隨,其心不快。)

 Line 3: Cleave the waist, rend the spinal meat.
 It is threatening.
-Smoke the heart. (艮其限列其夤厲薰心)
+Smoke the heart. (艮其限,列其夤,厲薰心。)

 Line 4: Cleave the womb [lit. body].
-There will be no misfortune. (艮其身無咎)
+There will be no misfortune. (艮其身,無咎。)

 Line 5: Cleave the jaw.
 Talk will be orderly.
-Troubles will go away. (艮其輔言有序悔亡)
+Troubles will go away. (艮其輔,言有序,悔亡。)

 Line 6: Cleave thickly.
-Auspicious.[21] (敦艮)
+Auspicious. (敦艮,吉。)

 Another possible verbal meaning of gen in this particular hexagram is “to glare at,” which would, of course, fundamentally change the meaning of each line.

-At a fairly early point in the evolution of the Yijing,[23] the analysis of trigrams (i.e. the two sets of three-lined symbols comprising each hexagram, became a prominent feature of Changes exegesis.
-Although a number of hypotheses have been advanced about the early meaning(s) of the Gen trigram,[24] by the 7th century B.C.E. or so its most prevalent association seems to have been with mountains.
+At a fairly early point in the evolution of the Yijing, the analysis of trigrams (i.e. the two sets of three-lined symbols comprising each hexagram, became a prominent feature of Changes exegesis.
+Although a number of hypotheses have been advanced about the early meaning(s) of the Gen trigram, by the 7th century B.C.E. or so its most prevalent association seems to have been with mountains.
 In Zuo Commentary (左傳) we find an account of Duke Mu of Qin's punitive expedition against Duke Hui of Jin in 645 B.C.E, in which mountain imagery plays prominent role in hexagram analysis.
 Before the attack, Duke Mu asked his diviner, Tufu, to consult the Changes regarding the outcome.
-Tufu drew the hexagram Gu (; “Poison,” “Ills to be Cured,” #18).
-The judgment of this hexagram reads in part: “Auspicious occasion; it is fitting to cross the great river.”[25]
+Tufu drew the hexagram Gu (蠱; “Poison,” “Ills to be Cured,” #18).
+The judgment of this hexagram reads in part: “Auspicious occasion; it is fitting to cross the great river.”
 Tu thus predicted victory, remarking that Duke Mu's troops would cross the river separating Qin from Jin, defeat the forces of Duke Hui, and arrest the duke.
-He explained that since the inner (lower) trigram of Gu was Xun (; Wind), and the outer (upper) trigram was Gen (Mountain), the winds of Qin would blow through the trees on the mountain, stripping the Jin regime of its possessions.[26]
+He explained that since the inner (lower) trigram of Gu was Xun (巽; Wind), and the outer (upper) trigram was Gen (Mountain), the winds of Qin would blow through the trees on the mountain, stripping the Jin regime of its possessions.

 By the early Han dynasty (2nd century B.C.E.) at the latest, two “new” meanings of the Gen hexagram had emerged, both of which continued to be associated with Yijing exegesis for the next two thousand years or so.
 One was “to make still.”
 The other was “to restrain.”
 Presumably, because the hexagram Gen is comprised of two identical Gen trigrams, the stabilizing imagery of linked mountains (see below) eclipsed the earlier hexagram meanings that may have focused on “cleaving” or “glaring.”